 All Year 10 students must take part in a one-year academic and residential programme at CIS’ Hangzhou campus in China.
 The school says that students are “immersed in Chinese culture and language, while continuing their education in English within the framework of the internationally recognised IB Middle Years Programme (IBMYP)”.

 Founded in 1983, CIS located on the top of Braemar Hill, which is a popular residential neighbourhood for expats.
-The current campus redevelopment will be completed in late 2018-19.
-Upon completion, specialised school facilities will include a whole-school library, science and technology hub, four gymnasiums, fitness room, 25m indoor swimming pool, outdoor climbing wall, 200-seat auditorium and a 200-seat drama studio.
+The campus underwent redevelopment recently, and specialised school facilities include a whole-school library, science and technology hub, four gymnasiums, fitness room, 25m indoor swimming pool, outdoor climbing wall, 200-seat auditorium, and a 200-seat drama studio.
 The school also has the use of a sports field with hard courts and a jogging track.

 CIS is a selective school.
-Tuition fees range from HKD 155,100-246,000.
-Students admitted to CIS from 2018-19 are required to pay an annual capital levy of HKD 28,000 per year.
+Tuition fees range from HKD 155,100 – 246,000.
+Students admitted to CIS after 2018-19 are required to pay an annual capital levy of HKD 28,000 per year.
 Also, there is a boarding fee for students attending Hangzhou CIS in Year 10.

 A full review will be posted shortly.